panda3d/panda3d-docs/distribution/building-binaries.rst

 -----

 On Windows and macOS, it is possible to change the icon that is shown in file browsers or the dock for the compiled executable.
-This feature requires Panda3D 1.10.4 or later.
 To use this feature, modify the ``setup.py`` file to something like the following:

 .. code-block:: python